joooeoeee/protocol-v2/README.md

 # Aave Protocol v2

 This repository contains the smart contracts source code and markets configuration for Aave Protocol V2.
-The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.
+The repository uses Docker Compose and Hardhat as development environment for compilation, testing and deployment tasks.

 ## What is Aave?